Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Clinical advantages:

-They are commonly used in general laparoscopic procedures and multi-purpose surgical setups.
+They are commonly used in general laparoscopic procedures.

 Key characteristics: